Munich or Berlin: Which German City to Visit?

 It’s impossible to city whether Berlin or Munich is better than the other because both offer something alternative depending on the type of city break you’re after.
 Whichever city you choose, you’ll have a fantastic time enjoying what Germany has to offer.

-Are you choosing between Munich vs Berlin?
-Have any questions about either city?
+Are you choosing which German city to visit?
+Have any questions?
 Let us know in the comments!